apprenda-kismatic/kubernetes-rbac/README.md

 ## Contributing to Kubernetes RBAC

-Kubernetes LDAP is an open source project and contributors are welcome!
+Kubernetes RBAC is an open source project and contributors are welcome!
 Join us on IRC at [#kismatic on freenode.net](http://webchat.freenode.net/?channels=%23kismatic&uio=d4), [file an issue](https://github.com/kismatic/kubernetes-rbac/issues) here on Github.

 ## Licensing